 What can you print?

-The Technology Sandbox mostly works with .stl files and you can find great ready to print models at thingiverse.com.
-If you would like to build your own model, we offer a variety of software but the easiest to start with is TinkerCAD.
+The Technology Sandbox mostly works with .stl files.
+You can find great ready-to-print models on Thingiverse.com.
+If you would like to build your own model, we offer access to several software applications, but the easiest to start with is TinkerCAD.

 Scan it

 Many options for 3D scanning are available.
-Drop and ask the staff which option is right for you.
+Drop by and ask the Sandbox staff which option is right for you.